Protected areas of Madagascar: World Heritage Sites

-In 1999 the Tsingy de Bemaraha National Park was declared a UNESCO World Heritage Site.
-In 2007 six other national parks were voted in as a joint World Heritage Site under the name Rainforests of the Atsinanana.
+In 1999, the Tsingy de Bemaraha National Park was declared a UNESCO World Heritage Site.
+In 2007, six other national parks were voted in as a joint World Heritage Site under the name Rainforests of the Atsinanana.
 These six parks are Marojejy, Masoala, Ranomafana, Zahamena, Andohahela and Andringitra National Park.
-UNESCO placed the Rainforests of the Atsinanana on the list of World Heritage in Danger on 30 July 2010 following an increase in illegal logging in the parks since 2009 as a consequence of political crisis in the country.
+UNESCO placed the Rainforests of the Atsinanana on the list of World Heritage in Danger on 30 July 2010, following an increase in illegal logging in the parks as a consequence of political crisis in the country in 2009.